Import-Saurabh/Research-Paper/Readme.md

-# Trade Shocks and Market Shifts
+# Title: Trade Shocks and Market Shifts: Quantifying the Impact of Global Chokepoint Disruptions, Energy Crises, and Geopolitical Conflicts on Oil Prices and Sectoral Market Resilience (2019–2025)

 **Simple summary (for everyone):**
 This project studies how problems in key global sea routes — like the Suez Canal, Panama Canal, and Strait of Hormuz — can make oil prices jump and affect stock markets, especially India’s Nifty sectors.
 It combines maritime traffic, oil price changes, and financial market reactions.